Research lines

 - 2020: Research grant funded by the Ecochange research program: Adapted or replaced?
 Understanding the freshwater-to-brackish transition of the Baltic Sea microbiome by ancient DNA analysis.
 Applicants: E Capo & AF Andersson.
 126 kSEK (12,000 €)

 Lake microbial communities are highly sensitive to environmental change and their changes in diversity, composition and abundance could be use as indicators.
 However, there are only few long-term series that encompass their temporal dynamics pre- and post- environmental disturbances.
-We use the DNA preserved in lake sedimentary archives to provide new long-term time series of lake microbial communities towards a better characterization of their response to environmental change.
+We use the DNA present in the water and the sedimentary archives of lake systems to provide new knowledge about the spatial and temporal dynamics of lake microbial communities towards a better characterization of their response to environmental change.

-Current projects include the study of microbial communities from Lake Biwa (w Narumi Tsugeki, 160 years), Lake Ekoln (w Stefan Bertilsson, 1000 years), Lake Chenghai and Sihailongwan Maar Lake (w Dongna Yan, 200 years).
-Ongoing collaborations focus on Wyoming lakes (w Jordan Von Eggers), peri-alpine lakes (w Isabelle Domaizon and Cécilia Barouillet), New Zealand lakes (w John Pearman), and Lake NamCo (w Hendrik Vogel and Camille Thomas).
+Current projects include the study of microbial communities from Abisko lakes (w Jan Karlsson), Lake Kassjön (w Johan Rydberg), Lake Ekoln (w Stefan Bertilsson), Lake Biwa (w Narumi Tsugeki), Chinese lakes (w Dongna Yan, Yu Zhao and Yanggheng Liu), peri-alpine lakes (w Isabelle Domaizon and Cécilia Barouillet), New Zealand lakes (w John Pearman), Lake NamCo (w Hendrik Vogel and Camille Thomas).
 The book Tracking Environmental Change Using Lake Sediments: Volume 6 – Sedimentary DNA was release in December 2023.
 It provides an overview of the sedimentary DNA-based approaches in paleolimnology, and more specifically on the recovery of the DNA preserved in sedimentary archives to study past environmental change.
 Editors are Eric Capo, Cecilia Barouillet and John Smol.
 This project is an initiative from the sedaDNA scientific society.

 - 2023: Research grant funded by 2023 Endeavour Fund from New Zealand government.
 Applying a functional evidence approach to prioritise lake restoration initiatives.
 Applicant: J Pearman (E Capo as collaborator).
 1 MNZD (550,000 €)